BahneGork/obsidian-context-menu/README.md

 - **Instant Vault Access:** Right-click any folder and open it directly in Obsidian
 - **Auto-Initialize:** Automatically creates `.obsidian` configuration if the folder isn't already a vault
 - **Smart Registration:** Registers new vaults in Obsidian's vault list automatically
+- **Multiple Vault Windows:** Opens vaults in new windows, allowing you to work with multiple vaults simultaneously
+- **Smart Vault Restoration:** When opening a new vault for the first time, automatically closes and reopens Obsidian, then restores all previously open vaults
 - **Two Context Menus:**
   1. Right-click directly on a folder
   2. Right-click inside an open folder's background